 Unfortunately, you can’t just sign your kids up for this plan on their own.
 Instead, the kids’ lines need to be connected to an existing unlimited data plan from Verizon.
 If you’ve already got one of those, it shouldn’t be a problem.
 If you don’t, you can easily sign up for one.
 Here are the options.

-At $160 for four lines, the Verizon Just Kids plan isn’t the priciest on this list, but it’s definitely not the cheapest either.
-Especially when you consider the fact that your kids won’t be getting unlimited talk, text, and data with this plan.
+At $180 for four lines, Verizon's family plans aren't the priciest on this list, but it’s definitely not the cheapest either.

 Recap: Which plan is right for you and your family?